 Nicole O'Dell Odim '88

 Nicole O’Dell Odim is a multimedia journalist who began her career in local news.
-For the past 15 years she has worked as a reporter, anchor, field producer, associate producer and show producer.
+For the past 15 years she has worked as a reporter, anchor, field producer, associate producer, and show producer.
 Through her news service, she has generated stories on a variety of platforms for local, national, and international media outlets.
 Some of her documentary work has appeared on the CBC and BBC channels, including in the Pulitzer Prize– and Peabody Award–winning documentary This World: Bad Medicine.
 Much of her work has focused on cultural journalism.
 Current projects include a book on race relations in America, for which she is traveling around the country gathering research by collecting stories.
 She was formerly a member of the advisory board of the Junior League of Brooklyn and continues her work on the board of Brooklyn’s Dodge YMCA, which she joined more than 12 years ago.
-After serving on Swarthmore’s Alumni Council, she became a member of the Board of Managers, and sits on the Council of Presidential Initiatives as their Board Liaison.
-She received a B.A. in Political Science from Swarthmore, a M.S. in Biology from New York University, and a M.S. in Broadcast Journalism from Columbia University Graduate School of Journalism.
-She and her husband, Onuoha Odim ‘85, have three daughters Rebecca, Chinyere ‘17, and Wrenn ‘20.
-They currently reside in Brooklyn, NY.
+After serving on Swarthmore’s Alumni Council, she became a member of the Board of Managers, and sits on the Council of Presidential Initiatives as their Board liaison.
+She received a B.A. in political science from Swarthmore, an M.S. in biology from New York University, and an M.S. in broadcast journalism from Columbia University Graduate School of Journalism.
+She and her husband, Onuoha Odim '85, have three daughters—Rebecca, Chinyere '17, and Wrenn '20.
+They currently reside in Brooklyn, N.Y.